School of Health Professions > Clinical Laboratory Sciences

 Clinical Laboratory Sciences

-KU's programs are nationally recognized for excellence as a leader in education and research in the field.
+KU's clinical laboratory science programs are nationally recognized for excellence as leaders in education and research in this field.
 The KU Department of Clinical Laboratory Sciences is located on the University of Kansas Medical Center campus in Kansas City, Kansas.

 In collaboration with The University of Kansas Health System, and other metro area clinical affiliates, students benefit from the opportunity to interact with a large number of health care professionals and leading researchers in real-world environments.

 KU offers the following degree programs in the fields of clinical laboratory science and molecular biotechnology: